malinajs/malinajs.github.io/docs/src/index.md

 # Expression in text

 ---
-You can bind JavaScript expression in html-text, you can use 3 types of quotes: ` '', "", `` `.
+You can bind JavaScript expression in html-template.

 ```html
 <div>